Chemotherapy and Radiation – Pros and Cons

 drugs as well such that healthy tissues and cells will be affected as well.
 This can cause a number of side effects and complications

-complications including cardiotoxicity and possible liver damage since the drugs are processed through both of
+other complications including cardiotoxicity and possible liver damage since the drugs are processed through

-these organs as well.
-There is also the risk of kidney damage and
+both of these organs as well.
+There is also the risk of kidney

 therapy tends to be easier on the body than chemotherapy.
 It

 applies a special beam of x-rays to specific areas where cancer is present with the goal of destroying the

 cancer cells there.
 This treatment can be more effective in cases

 where the radioactive beam can be focused on the specific areas of cancer growth.
 Some patients report that radiation therapy can be less painful than